garrandall/popular-music-data/tracks/u-and-dat-e-40-t-pain-kandi-girl.md

 Hoes know me, I'm E-Fo-Oh (E-Fo-Oh)
-They recognize pimping when I step in the door (Step in the door) Higher than a satellite full of that dro (Full of that dro) Holla at a playa when you ready to go, oooh
+They recognize pimping when I step in the door (Step in the door) Higher than a satellite full of that dro (Full of that dro) Holla at a playa when you ready to go, oh

 Girl, I been shaking, sticking and moving tryna to get you and that booty